Where WIll I Go?

 - How will I access money overseas?
 You will use an ATM card to access money.
 We recommend that you have two cards in case one is destroyed or lost.

 - How will I exchange money overseas?
-We recommend not bringing much cash to exchange, and instead accessing local currency through ATMs.
+We recommend not bringing much U.S. currency to exchange, and instead accessing local currency through ATMs.
 If you need a place to exchange money, you can exchange U.S. dollars at a nearby bank or Bureau de Change.

 - What is the housing situation for Study Abroad students?
 All students will live in our facilities along with their professors.
 Most situations involve 1-3 roommates and community bathrooms.
-Bedding is provided in Oxford, Latin America and Germany.
-The facilities are in safe neighborhoods close to parks, bus stations and markets.
+Our facilities also have kitchens for student use.
+Bedding and Linens are provided in all locations.
+ACU Study Abroad housing are located in safe neighborhoods close to parks, bus stations, cafes, stores, and markets.

 - How does an ACU meal plan work at the ACU Study Abroad sites?
-For semester programs in Oxford and Germany, you will receive your meal plan money in 5 installments throughout the semester.
+For semester programs in Oxford and Leipzig, your meal plan charge acts as a deposit and you will receive your meal plan money in 5 installments throughout the semester.
 You can use this money to buy groceries or eat at restaurants.
-For semester programs in Latin America, breakfast and lunch is provided Monday through Friday (or the equivalent), and you can cook or eat out at night and on the weekends.
-Meals are not included for the summer programs, so please plan for this independently.
+For semester programs in Montevideo, breakfast and lunch is provided Monday through Friday (or the equivalent), and you can cook or eat out at night and on the weekends.
+Meals are not included for the summer programs at any of our locations, so please plan for this independently.

 - What classes will I take, and who will teach them?
-In a semester program, you will enroll in 15 hours of courses in topics such as Literature, ACU Core, Biblical Studies and Social Science.
-These courses are taught by our on-site directors and other professors.
-Also, a visiting faculty member will travel with each group and teach courses from his or area of study.
-We have classrooms in our facilities, but you will also spend class time on intentionally planned field trips throughout the city, country and continent.
+In a semester program, you will enroll in 15 hours of ACU courses.
+These courses are chosen to further you in your degree plan and allow any major to spend the semester abroad.
+These courses are taught by our on-site directors and other local professors.
+Also, an ACU faculty member will travel with each group and teach courses from his or her discipline.
+While there are structured class room meetings, our programs are wholistic in nature and incorporate field trips throughout the city, country and continent.

 - What worship opportunities will be available?
 In Oxford, there are many opportunities to experience different styles of worship.
 Most students attend and volunteer at Anglican churches near our facility.
 A Church of Christ is an easy bus ride away.
 Students and professors meet at 9 p.m. every Sunday for chapel.
 In Germany, there are also many worship options.
 In addition to chapel meetings with the study abroad group, students are welcome to visit local congregations for Sunday worship.
 There is an English-speaking church that many students have attended in the past.
 In Montevideo, the Church of Christ is close to our facility.
 You are also welcome to visit other local congregations.
 Students and professors take turns leading chapel several times a week.